 4/5 at Ohio Valley L 19-55

 5/4 vs. Ohio Valley L 22-39

 HORSEMEN STATISTICAL LEADERS

 The Horsemen continue to make their presence felt in a number of league statistical categories.
-As a team, Lexington ranks fourth overall in point differential (+11.75 per game), trailing only Ohio Valley and Lake Charles, and is fourth overall in the NIFL computer rankings.
+As a team, Lexington ranks third overall in point differential (+15.20 per game), trailing only Ohio Valley and Lake Charles, and is fourth overall in the NIFL computer rankings.

 Individually, there are Horsemen among the league leaders in a wide range of statistical categories.
-With yet another 200-yard game last week, QB Dusty Bonner has become a fixture among the leading quarterbacks in the league.
-Bonner is currently third in the NIFL in pass rating (107.3) and passing yards (204.0 per game).
-He needs only 184 yards on Saturday to reach 1,000 for the season.
-Bonner is also ranked fourth in the league in total offense (209.0 yards per game), and is seventh in passing touchdowns (15).
+With yet another 200-yard game last week, QB Dusty Bonner remains a fixture among the leading quarterbacks in the league.
+Bonner is currently third in the NIFL in pass rating (109.0) and passing yards (205.2 per game).
+Bonner is also ranked fourth in the league in total offense (209.8 yards per game), and is fifth in passing touchdowns (22).

 A list of statistical leaders featuring Horsemen is attached.
 For full Horsemen statistics, please go to: https://nationalindoorfootballleague.net/2003/stats/LE.HTM

-Tickets are still available for the Horsemen’s game against the Stingrays, which will be broadcast live on WLAP 630 AM.
+Upper and lower level tickets are still available for the Horsemen’s game against the Blue Cats, which will be broadcast live on WLAP 630 AM.